hyperium/tonic/tonic-examples/routeguide-tutorial.md

 the corresponding `data` module to load and deserialize it in [tonic-examples/routeguide/data.rs][data-module].

-**Note** If you are following along, you'll need to change the data file's path  from `tonic-examples/data/route_guide_db.json` to `data/route_guide_db.json`.
+**Note:** If you are following along, you'll need to change the data file's path  from `tonic-examples/data/route_guide_db.json` to `data/route_guide_db.json`.

 Next, we need to implement `Hash` and `Eq` for `Point`, so we can use point values as map keys: